 “Did I just say THAT?!”

 Don’t worry, you’re definitely not alone.
 Stuff like this happens to the best of us.
+Pronunciation mistakes are common in the French language especially if it is not your native language.
 But to avoid awkwardness from happening ever again, you should take a look at this list of words and phrases we compiled.

-So without much ado, let’s get on with the list.
+So without much ado, let’s get on with the list of common pronunciation mistakes in French.

 You probably mean you’re not feeling well and your temperature is hot.
 After all, Je suis chaud = I am hot.
 Right???